luizbgomide/sovereign/tutorial.md

 **Player**: I'm leaning toward the creeping terror one, but I don't know yet.

-**GM**: No problem, don't need to decide right now.
+**GM**: No need to decide right now.
 I'll drop the options in the group chat, but please vote by end-of-day tomorrow so I have time to prep!

 ## Core Gameplay Loop